Rich Hill: Los Angeles Dodgers

-On August 1, 2016, the Athletics traded Hill and Josh Reddick to the Los Angeles Dodgers for Grant Holmes, Jharel Cotton, and Frankie Montas.
-He made his debut as a Dodger on August 24, pitching six scoreless innings and earning the win in a 1–0 game against the San Francisco Giants.
-On September 10 against the Miami Marlins, Hill pitched seven perfect innings before he was replaced by a relief pitcher.
+On August 1, 2016, the Athletics traded Hill and Josh Reddick to the Los Angeles Dodgers for pitching prospects Grant Holmes, Jharel Cotton, and Frankie Montas.
+He made his Dodgers debut on August 24, pitching six scoreless innings and earning the win in a 1–0 game against the San Francisco Giants.
+On September 10 against the Miami Marlins, Hill pitched seven perfect innings before exiting the game.
 It was the first time in major league history that a manager had pulled a pitcher that late in the game with a perfect game in reach.
 In six starts for the Dodgers, he was 3–2 with a 1.83 ERA.

 Hill started the second game of the 2016 National League Division Series against the Washington Nationals, pitching well for three innings before allowing a three-run home run to Jose Lobaton in the fourth inning of what became a 5–2 loss.
 He came back to pitch on short rest in the deciding game five, pitching 2 2/3 innings in a game the Dodgers eventually won 4–3.
-In game three of the 2016 National League Championship Series, Hill allowed only two hits in six innings in the Dodgers victory over the Chicago Cubs.
+In game three of the 2016 National League Championship Series, Hill allowed two hits in six innings in the Dodgers victory over the Chicago Cubs.
 However, the Cubs came back and beat the Dodgers in six games to win the series.

 On December 5, 2016, the Dodgers re-signed Hill to a three-year, $48 million, contract.
-Hill came down with a blister on his left middle finger, an issue that had bothered him throughout the previous season.